QuantEcon/lecture-source-jl/source/rst/about_lectures.rst

 * Python is a general purpose language featuring a huge user community in the sciences and an outstanding scientific and general ecosystem.

-* Julia is a more focused langugae primarily used in technical and scientific computing, with an outstanding ecosystem for cutting-edge methods and algorithms.
+* Julia is a more focused language primarily used in technical and scientific computing, with an outstanding ecosystem for cutting-edge methods and algorithms.

 Both are modern, open source, high productivity languages with all the key features needed for high performance computing.